-Signal Pin Signal Signal Name Number Туре Description -CAS1L 47 0 Column Address Strobe 1 Low - This active low column address strobe should be connected directly to the DRAMs for the low byte of bank 1.
-It is enabled for memory accesses to bank 1 when A0 is low in CPU mode or when XA0 is low in non-CPU mode.
-CAS0H 48 0 Column Address Strobe 0 High - This active low column address strobe should be connected directly to the DRAMs for the high byte of bank 0.
-It is enabled for memory accesses to bank 0 when -BHE is low in CPU mode or when -XBHE is low in non-CPU mode. -CAS0L 49 0 Column Address Strobe 0 Low - This active low column address strobe should be connected directly to the DRAMs for the low byte of bank 0.
-It is enabled for memory accesses to bank 0 when A0 is low in CPU mode or when XA0 is low in non-CPU mode.
-RASx 54, 53, 51, 50 ο Row Address Strobes A, B, C, and D - These are the active low row address strobes to be connected directly to the DRAMs.
+Signal Name Pin Number Signal Type Signal Description -CAS1L 47 0 Column Address Strobe 1 Low - This active low column address strobe should be connected directly to the DRAMs for the low byte of the upper bank.
+It is enabled for memory accesses to bank 1 when A0 is low in CPU mode or when XA0 is low in non-CPU mode. -CAS0H 48 0 Column Address Strobe 0 High - This active low column address strobe should be connected directly to the DRAMs for the high byte of the lower bank.
+It is enabled for memory accesses to bank 0 when -BHE is low in CPU mode or when -XBHE is low in non-CPU mode. -CAS0L 49 0 Column Address Strobe 0 Low - This active low column address strobe should be connected directly to the DRAMs for the low byte of the lower bank.
+It is enabled for memory accesses to bank 0 when A0 is low in CPU mode or when XA0 is low in non-CPU mode. -RAS0A -RAS0B 54, 53, 0 Row Address Strobes for Bank 0 - These are the active low row address strobes to be connected directly to the DRAMs in the lower bank.
 RAS timing will vary depending on the operating mode.
+Refer to the functional description and AC timing diagrams for timing. -RAS1A -RAS1B 51, 50 0 Row Address Strobes for Bank 1 - These are the active low row address strobes to be connected directly to the DRAMs in the upper bank.
+RAS timing will vary depending on the operating mode.
 Refer to the functional description and AC timing diagrams for timing.
-All the -RASx outputs are functionally identical.
-Each output provides sufficient drive for a single 8 bit bank.
-ADDSEL 56 ο Address Select - An output used to switch from row to column addresses.
-It will always follow the -RASx outputs by half a PROCCLK cycle if in page-mode.
-In non page-mode, (-PAGE = 1, or CPUHLDA = 1) it follows the -RASx outputs by half a PROCCLK cycle unless zero wait state is selected.
-During zero wait state cycles ADDSEL follows -RASx on the same PROCCLK edge but is delayed 4 to 12 ns.
-ADDSEL is forced low during refresh cycles. -RAMWB 58 0 RAM Write B - Used to get an early write enable signal to the DRAMs to support page-mode timing and zero wait state write cycles.
+ADDSEL 56 ο.
+Address Select - An output used to switch from row to column addresses.
+It will always follow the -RASxy outputs by half a PROCCLK cycle if in page-mode.
+In non page-mode, (-PAGE = 1, or CPUHLDA = 1) it follows the -RASxy outputs by half a PROCCLK cycle unless zero wait state is selected.
+During zero wait state cycles ADDSEL follows -RASxy on the same PROCCLK edge but is delayed.
+ADDSEL is forced low during refresh cycles.
+In zero wait state applications, additional external delay may be required to insure proper address hold time depending on the DRAM specifications. -RAMWB 58 0 RAM Write B - Used to get an early write enable signal to the DRAMs to support page-mode timing and zero wait state write cycles.
 It will go low during the second phase of any memory write cycle. -RAMWB will return high at the end of the bus cycle when -READY is sampled low. -RAMWB is functionally identical to -RAMWA.
-Each output provides sufficient drive for a single 16 bit bank. -RAMWA 59 0 RAM Write A - Used to get an early write enable signal to the DRAMs to support page-mode timing and zero wait state write cycles.
+Each output provides sufficient drive for a single 18-bit bank. -RAMWA 59 0 RAM Write A - Used to get an early write enable signal to the DRAMs to support page-mode timing and zero wait state write cycles.
 It will go low during the second phase of any memory write cycle. -RAMWA will return high at the end of the bus cycle when -READY is sampled low. -RAMWA is functionally identical to -RAMWB.
-Each output provides sufficient drive for a single 16 bit bank.

-VSS 16, 39, 46, 52, 57, 63 System Ground VDD 5, 26, 42, 55 System Power: 5 V
+Each output provides sufficient drive for a single 18-bit bank.
+VSS 16, 39, 46, 52, 57, 63 • System Ground VDD 5, 26, 42, 55 System Power: 5 V

-The VL82C205 consists of several major blocks, including the page hit detection logic, RAS and CAS generation, RAS time-out detection, non-page-mode timing support, time base generation and glue-collection.
-For a more detailed understanding of the VL82C205, refer to the block diagram.
+The VL82C205A consists of several major blocks, including the page hit detection logic, bank select logic, RAS and CAS generation, RAS time-out detection, non-page-mode timing support, time base generation and glue-collection.
+For a more detailed understanding of the VL82C205A, refer to the block diagram.